Dixieland jazz: Chicago style

+Dixieland largely evolved into Chicago style in the late 1910s and the new style was popularly called that name by the early 1920s.

 "Chicago style" is often applied to the sound of Chicagoans such as Jimmy McPartland, Eddie Condon, Muggsy Spanier, and Bud Freeman.
 The rhythm sections of these bands substitute the string bass for the tuba and the guitar for the banjo.
 Musically, the Chicagoans play in more of a swing-style 4-to-the-bar manner.
 The New Orleanian preference for an ensemble sound is deemphasized in favor of solos.
 Chicago-style Dixieland also differs from its southern origin by being faster paced, resembling the hustle-bustle of city life.
 Chicago-style bands play a wide variety of tunes, including most of those of the more traditional bands plus many of the Great American Songbook selections from the 1930s by George Gershwin, Jerome Kern, Cole Porter, and Irving Berlin.
 Non-Chicagoans such as Pee Wee Russell and Bobby Hackett are often thought of as playing in this style.
-This modernized style came to be called Nicksieland, after Nick's Greenwich Village night club, where it was popular, though the term was not limited to that club.
+This modernized style came to be called Nicksieland, after Nick's Tavern, where it was popular, though the term was not limited to that club.